apache/samza/docs/startup/hello-samza/versioned/index.md

 The job will consume a feed of real-time edits from Wikipedia, and produce them to a Kafka topic called "wikipedia-raw".
 Give the job a minute to startup, and then tail the Kafka topic:

 {% highlight bash %}
-deploy/kafka/bin/kafka-console-consumer.sh  --zookeeper localhost:2181 --topic wikipedia-raw
+deploy/kafka/bin/kafka-console-consumer.sh  --bootstrap-server localhost:9092 --topic wikipedia-raw
 {% endhighlight %}

 Pretty neat, right?
 Now, check out the YARN UI again ([http://localhost:8088](http://localhost:8088)).
 This time around, you'll see your Samza job is running!